 A short training session (eight hours) is offered each semester the week prior to classes starting, and lunch meetings occur four times during the semester.
 In the lunch meetings, the peer tutors meet with one another to discuss successful strategies for tutoring.
 Special guests are also invited to talk about the challenges and rewards of successful tutoring.

-To be eligible for the Peer Tutor program, Cadets are nominated by faculty in each of the subject areas each semester.
-Interested Cadets should contact PROF Joshua Gray for more information.
+To be eligible for the Peer Tutor program, cadets are nominated by faculty in each of the subject areas each semester.
+Interested cadets should contact Dr. Eric Page for more information.